This post may contain affiliate links.

 Take a tour of our new little Casita trailer camper as we show you the inside and out.
 It’s a 2019 Casita Freedom Deluxe 17′ travel trailer that we tow with our Jeep Cherokee – and yes it even comes with a bathroom.
 In this video and post, we’ll show you what it came optioned with, as well as the specs and tank capacities.

-In our last blog post and video we shared the big news of our recent purchase, this being a second/additional RV to our motorhome.
-You can catch the backstory of why we decided to buy this little Casita trailer here in this post with video.
+In our last blog post and video, we shared the big news of our recent purchase: a second/additional RV to our motorhome.
+You can catch the backstory of why we decided to buy this little Casita trailer here in this post with a video.

 You can watch the related video for a more visual tour.
-But we recommend still reading the full post below to get additional details and information.
+But we recommend reading the full post below for additional details and information.

 RV Tour of the Outside of our Casita Trailer

 As you can see, this camper is pretty small.
 It is not much longer than the Jeep we tow it with.
 Our Casita trailer is 17 feet long, under 9 feet tall, and under 7 feet wide.
 The smaller 16’ version of this trailer is only 7’8” feet tall since it does not have a rooftop air conditioner and has a lower interior height.
 Our 17’ trailer only weighs 2,500 pounds empty and can carry a maximum of about 1,000 pounds of water and cargo when fully loaded.